devisri-charan/Command-Line-Simulation-of-Covid-Vaccine-Portal/README.md

-# Command-Line-Simulation-of-Covid-Vaccine-Portal
+# Command Line Simulation of Covid Vaccine Portal
-Command line simulation of Covid Vaccine Portal using OOPS in Java
+This is a command line simulation of Covid Vaccine Portal using OOPS in Java
+## How to run
+Download and run COWIN.java